 Nighttime visibility is critical to highway safety.
 About half of traffic deaths occur either in the dark or at dawn or dusk.

 Few vehicles have headlights that do their job well.
 IIHS evaluations show that the on-road illumination provided by vehicle lights varies widely.
-The majority of headlights that the Institute has rated are poor.

 Some new types of lighting technology show promise.
 High-beam assist increases high-beam use by automatically switching between high beams and low beams, depending on whether other vehicles are present.
 Curve-adaptive headlights pivot in the direction of travel to improve visibility on curvy roads.